Olomouc District: Sights

-Five of the ten most visited tourist destinations of the Olomouc Region are located in Olomouc District, and four of them directly in the city of Olomouc.
-The most visited tourist destinations are the Olomouc Zoo, Collection greenhouses, botanical garden and rosarium in Olomouc, Olomouc Aquapark, Bouzov Castle, and Regional Museum in Olomouc.
+Seven of the ten most visited tourist destinations of the Olomouc Region are located in Olomouc District, and six of them directly in the city of Olomouc.
+The most visited tourist destinations are the Olomouc Zoo, Aquapark Olomouc, Collection greenhouses, botanical garden and rosarium in Olomouc, Bouzov Castle, the museum Pevnost poznání in Olomouc, Museum of Modern Art Olomouc, and the tower of the Church of St. Maurice in Olomouc.